Cloud-Storage-Team/algnet/configuration_examples/simulation_examples/README.md

 `send_data` action:
 Specifies how much data should be sent to the connection level at a given time.
 **mandatory fields:**
+- `id`: identifier of action.
+Different `send_data` actions should have different ids
 - `when`: The time at which the data will start being sent in [time format](../README.md)
 - `size`: The amount of data to send in [size format](../README.md)
 - `connections`: Specifies which connections to use for sending data.
 Supports regular expression